banner

 Created At: May 15, 2025 1:14 (GMT+8)

-1. The fucking All-in-one Homelab is here#
+I. The fucking All-in-one Homelab is here#

 Here’s a simple showcase of the results:

-2. Hardware#
+II.
+Hardware#

-- MacMini M4 16g+256G version PDD price: 2899 yuan
+• MacMini M4 16g+256G version PDD price: 2899 yuan

-- Baiwei NV7400 SSD JD price: 299 yuan
+• Baiwei NV7400 SSD JD price: 834 yuan

-3. Software#
+III.
+Software#

 - alexblue's MacMini M4

-- orbstack —— Lightweight docker manager and Linux virtual machine
+- orbstack —— lightweight docker manager and Linux virtual machine

 - Debian —— orbstack virtual machine, convenient for installing CasaOS

-- CasaOS —— Lightweight NAS system (it's a system but not really a system)
+- CasaOS —— lightweight NAS system (it's a system but not really a system)

-- HomeAssistant —— Open-source smart home management
+- HomeAssistant —— open-source smart home management

 - Homarr —— All-in-one management panel

-- Syncthing —— LAN file synchronization tool
+- Syncthing —— local network file synchronization tool

-- Aria2+AriaNG —— Multifunctional download tool
+- Aria2+AriaNG —— multifunctional download tool

-- AutoBangumi —— Automatic anime tracking tool
+- AutoBangumi —— automatic anime tracking tool

-- dash. —— Hardware information display and monitoring
+- dash. —— hardware information display and monitoring

-- Grafana —— Open-source data visualization tool, can be used to visualize Strava exercise data
+- Grafana —— open-source data visualization tool, can be used to visualize Strava exercise data

-- Hasspanel —— Third-party panel for HomeAssistant, works wonders with HA
+- Hasspanel —— third-party panel for HomeAssistant, works wonders with HA

 - Jellyfin —— NAS home media server

-- Plex —— Same as above, but Plex
+- Plex —— same as above, but Plex

-- UptimeKuma —— Website and service status monitoring
+- UptimeKuma —— website and service status monitoring

-- PostgreSQL —— Database
+- PostgreSQL —— database

-- pgAdmin4 —— Database management panel
+- pgAdmin4 —— database management panel

-- qBittorrent —— Powerful Bittorrent download tool
+- qBittorrent —— powerful Bittorrent download tool

-- 1Panel —— Server management panel, convenient for managing applications and services
+- 1Panel —— server management panel, convenient for managing applications and services

-- dpanel —— Docker management panel, convenient for managing Docker
+- dpanel —— docker management panel, convenient for managing docker

-4. Problems/Errors Encountered During Installation and Solutions#
+IV.
+Problems/Errors Encountered During Installation and Solutions#

 1. qbittorrent under docker enabling alternative webui error "unacceptable file type, only regular file is..."#

-The absolute and relative paths for configuring qbittorrent do not match, causing the custom webui placed in the config directory to have an incorrect path defined in the qb software as /config/yourwebui
+The absolute and relative paths for configuring qbittorrent are inconsistent, causing the custom webui placed in the config directory to have an incorrect path defined in the qb software as /config/yourwebui, resulting in the error.

 2. qBittorrent webui false true#